 Where to go for information about getting involved in folk dancing, dance bands and instructions for folk dancing.

-Major dance events are now listed on the Forthcoming Events Page.
+Major dance events are now listed on our public Facebook page and in the panel on the right.

 See our Venues Page for information on venues.